greatsilence/source/themes/after-dark/README.md

 ### Verifying

-If installed or upgraded via script you may use the [Release Validator](https://after-dark.habd.as/validate/) to verify you're running a PGP-signed and SHA-verified release.
+If installed or upgraded via script you may use the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) to verify you're running a PGP-signed and SHA-verified release.
 Integrity is checked at the source level and may be performed offline.
-See [Release Hashes](https://after-dark.habd.as/feature/release-hashes/) for more info.
+See [Release Hashes](https://vhs.codeberg.page/after-dark/feature/release-hashes/) for more info.

 ## Credits

-Special thanks to エゴイスト for [hackcss](https://git.habd.as/jhabdas/hack), Dan Klammer for the [bytesize icons](https://git.habd.as/comfusion/bytesize-icons) and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).
+Special thanks to エゴイスト for [hackcss](https://codeberg.org/vhs/mirrors/hack), Dan Klammer for the [bytesize icons](https://codeberg.org/vhs/mirrors/bytesize-icons) and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).

 ## Rights

+After Dark - A retro dark theme for Hugo.<br>
-Copyright (C) 2019  Josh Habdas <jhabdas@protonmail.com>
+Copyright (C) 2019&nbsp;&nbsp;VHS &lt;vhsdev@tutanota.com&gt; (https://vhs.codeberg.page)

 After Dark is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published